learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Great, you can use the value in the Secret to connect to the S3 bucket.

-You have to use four Custom Resource Definitions (CRDs) to use the Service Catalog:
+In other words, you have to use four Custom Resource Definitions (CRDs) to use the Service Catalog:

 1. Managed services are described in a **ClusterServiceClass**.
 1. If you want to use a service, you can choose an appropriate plan with **ClusterServicePlans**.
-1. You can combine the service and its plan into a _ServiceInstance_.
+1. You can combine the service and its plan into a **ServiceInstance**.
 As soon as you submit it, the cloud provider creates the resource.
 1. Creating resources is not enough.
-When you want to use it, you should claim it with a _ServiceBinding_.
+When you want to use it, you should claim it with a **ServiceBinding**.

 ## Service Catalog limitations